MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 ---
-title: Fix data types with Code Accelerator - Python ms.date: 09/24/2018 ms.topic: conceptual
+title: Fix data types with the Microsoft PROSE Code Accelerator SDK - Python ms.date: 09/24/2018 ms.topic: conceptual ms.service: non-product-specific
-ms.service: prose-codeaccelerator
 author: simmdan
 ms.author: dsimmons
 description: Learn how to use data type detection features in the PROSE Code Accelerator for Python.
 ---

-# Fix data types with Code Accelerator
+# Fix data types with the Microsoft PROSE Code Accelerator SDK

 One common pain point when working with data in Python is that values in columns in a dataframe are often stored as strings whereas they should be numbers or dates.
-This prevents doing logical operations on those columns.  `DetectTypesBuilder` will examine data and, if appropriate, produce code to transform the data to correct types.
+This prevents doing logical operations on those columns.
+The Microsoft PROSE Code Accelerator SDK includes the `DetectTypesBuilder` class, which will examine data and, if appropriate, produce code to transform the data to correct types.
 While the underlying pandas and PySpark libraries in some cases have the ability to infer data types from strings, often the results are less than ideal: the set of supported